turingschool/curriculum/source/projects/web_guesser.markdown

 * If you make changes to the code, the number will change

 That's just fine because when someone's actually playing the game we won't be changing the server code at the same time.
 We're ready to start guessing!

+### Commit to Git

+Let's commit our code.
+From the command prompt:

+* `git add .` to add the new file
+* `git commit -m "I1: generates a random number"` to commit the code

 ## I2: Using ERB and HTML